Please confirm topic selection

 • Histology

 • Benign appearance.
-Localized growth, with aggressive potential.
-Central lesion less organized, with greater vascularity.
+Localized growth that is not self-limiting.
+Central lesion less organized with greater vascularity.

 • Symptoms

-• Dull ache, partial response to NSAIDS. >50% of spine tumors have neurologic symptoms.
+• Dull ache, partial response to NSAIDS.
+Neurologic symptoms common if spine involvement.

 • Management of Spine lesions

-• Nonsurgical management is indicated as first-line treatment.
+• Nonsurgical management is indicated as first-line treatment, definitive treatment is percutaneous RFA/surgical resection

 • Surgery is always indicated as they do not respond to nonsurgical treatment.